mourginakis/shadowcljs-dfx-template/README.md

 A simple counter app

 ## The Stack
- - motoko + shadow-cljs + reagent/react
+ - motoko + shadow-cljs + reagent/react + tailwind

+ For the no-tailwind version, check out the branch 'no-tailwind'

 ## Getting Started